Polish government preparing EU rift, Tusk warns

 Tusk spoke outside the Polish prosecutor’s office on Thursday (3 August) in Warsaw where he spent eight hours answering questions about his role in the 2010 Smolensk air disaster.

-The probe is widely seen as an attempt by the ruling Law and Justice party to smear his name.
+The probe is widely seen as an attempt by the ruling Law and Justice party to blacken his name.

 But Tusk highlighted the fact that Law and Justice has ignored an EU court order to stop logging in the primeval Bialowierza forest.